The Secret of Tears

 The Secret of Tears is the third studio album from Hong Kong female singer-songwriter Jinny Ng released on 21 January 2016 along with 4 postcards.
 It includes 11 songs, with "The Beautiful Times", "The Secret of Tears" and "We Are All Hurt" as the lead singles as well as her original work, "Letting You Go".

 Background

-Jinny, in the interview of Billboard Radio China, tells that music likes a dairy which can records down and expresses feelings.
-She said, inspiration usually come when she was taking shower and that's how it works for "Letting You Go".
-For the lyrics, she was inspired by an online upload and is also relevant to her own experiences.
-The song delivers the message of letting go.
+In an interview with Billboard Radio China at the time of the release, Jinny spoke about her music as a diary that records and expresses her feelings.
+She said her inspiration usually comes while she's taking a shower, and that for "Letting You Go", she was inspired by online content and her own experiences.

-"Falling into You" is a song collaborated with Dominic Chu, a friend she known 6 years ago.
-The song tells how Jinny see love: giving all of herself to the one she loved, and cannot take it back even the relationship is not stable.
+"Falling into You" is a collaboration with Dominic Chu, a friend she had known for six years.

-Sources come from an interview from Billboard Radio China.